 - Courageous Conversation training for members of Maryvale's leadership team, staff and chair of the Board of Trustees.

 - Faculty/staff professional development is ongoing throughout summer 2020.

 - Preparing to expand affinity group offerings across the Maryvale community to students, faculty, staff, parents and alumnae.

 - Diversity consultant Jen Cort provided facilitation training for faculty, staff and administration.

-- Upcoming meetings with white alumnae/parent group.
+- Upcoming meetings with Allies are being scheduled.

 - Maryvale administrators facilitated conversations for AIMS with different affinity groups.

 - Revisions to the Maryvale student handbook, with an eye to inclusion, are complete and will be circulated to families for the 2020-2021 school year.